 TerraCycle Writing Instruments Recycling Program

-There are lots of fun crafts you can create with used crayons but if crafty isn’t your thing or time isn’t on your side your unusable crayons (or the ones your picky kids refuse to use!) can be sent to:
+There are lots of fun crafts you can create with used crayons but if crafting isn’t your thing or time isn’t on your side your unusable crayons (or the ones your picky kids refuse to use!) can be sent to:

-Crazy Crayon Recycling Program
+National Crayon Recycling Program

 I know it’s soooo easy to just do a nice big, clutter-freeing dump into the garbage but DON’T DO IT!
 If you can’t find a local location consider one of these donation ideas:

-– Double check with your local donation center to make sure they accept gently used school supplies, mine does
+– Double-check with your local donation center to make sure they accept gently used school supplies, mine does

 – Collects and ships school supplies to schools in Sierra Leone and other countries in Africa

 – Ship to: Develop Africa, 1906 Knob Creek Road, Suite 3, Johnson City, TN 37604, USA

 Now that you have some ideas for what to do with all of those old school supplies it’s time to get to work.